CLI reference

 quport compile-dist --n-logical 6 --depth 5 --seed 1 --strategy tpccap_sa --temporal-decay 0.98 --out-dir compile_out

 Runs distributed compilation without cross-QPU SWAP routing.
+Use --input-qasm to compile an application circuit from OpenQASM 2/3 instead of generating a random benchmark.
 Output artifacts:

 • qpu_<id>_routed.qasm: locally routed per-QPU programs;